Frequently Asked Questions

 Are members of the Champaign County community eligible to apply?

 Yes.
 The Community-based Innovation funding track is open to members of the wider Champaign County community.
 Members of the public are eligible to apply if they are collaborating on a project with a University of Illinois tenure-stream or specialized faculty member, or an Academic Professional staff member.
 Collaborators may be from non-university units and/or stakeholder groups (e.g., non-profit organizations, public agencies, school districts, etc.) but cannot serve as Principal Investigators (PIs) or Co-PIs.
+Instead, they may be listed as Co-Project Leader and the Illinois individual will serve as the PI.
 You can read more about the eligibility to serve as principal Investigator in the Campus Administrative Manual (CAM) policy.

 Is payment to non-university research project team members permitted?